kaixuannnn/ts-learning-part1/README.md

 1. if we declare a variable w/o assigning a value, typescript will claim it as any
 2. you can go to tsconfig.json to make noImplicityAny to false

+4 - Array

+1. same like others, typescript will automatically annotate type for you when you first assigning value to the variable, if you declare variable w/o assigning value, it will automatically become type any